Geis Memorial Award

 Potential to make a significant contribution to the fields of feminist psychology and social psychology.

 Annual deadline: April 15

-Please compile the following materials into an electronic zipped folder, named as the applicant's last name, and email the folder to the Geis Award chair: Tara Broccoli, PhD
+Please compile the following materials into an electronic zipped folder, named as the applicant's last name, and email the folder to the Geis Award chair: Sarah Gervais, PhD

 Use the formats designated below to name the files within the folder:

 1. The proposal file should include the following: